openstack-archive/instack-undercloud/README-virt.md

         sudo yum -y install instack-undercloud

-1. Run script to setup your virtual environment
+1. Run script to setup your virtual environment.

         # you may need to ensure openvswtich service is installed and running for the
-        # next script to run properly
+        # next script to run properly.

+        export NODE_DISK=30
         instack-virt-setup